scspijker/ArduinoTeslaSeat/README.md

 Using an Arduino Mega 2560 to read Tesla seat controls and power the motors through a 16 relais board.
 Building my own playseat.

-Please excuse my ugly procedural code, I've not done this in a while, as I normally work with Functional or OO languages.
-I might clean this up in the future, but probably not ;P
+Please excuse my less-than-pretty procedural code, I've not done this in a while, as I normally work with Functional or OO languages.
+I might clean this up in the future, but probably not, since this is a hobby project ;P

 **WARNING:** Please be mindful when messing with seat cables and harnesses, the airbag in a Tesla seat is an explosive device!
 On modern Tesla's these connectors are colored yellow.
 Prevent applying any kind of power to airbag _at all times_!

+## Tesla Seat Wiring

+Tesla has _excellent_ wiring diagrams available **for free** on their website.
+You do need to create a (free) account.
+All Tesla models and model years available.
+I used the [Model X wiring diagrams](https://service.tesla.com/docs/ModelX/Circuit_Reference/) for my seat.

 ## Reading the seat controls